rkauffman01/mgt4250spring2024/README.md

 Authors: Ryan Kauffman (rkauffman@elon.edu), Paul Walker (pwalker3@elon.edu), Grant Ardell (gardell@elon.edu)

 ## Project Description
+This repository is a course project for MGT4250 at Elon University.
+Using data found on Kaggle, we set out to create a project in which we could use visualizations to explain and discuss its relevance in response to questions of interest.
 The goal of this project is to identify the factors that best indicate a tendency for a student to consume alcohol, and to determine how alcohol consumption affects academic efforts or success.

 ### Questions of interest
 - What factors indicate a tendency for a student to consume alcohol?
 - Does alcohol affect academic efforts or success?